ibm-apiconnect/pot/docs/pages/labs/lab5/lab5_logistics_orchestration.md

 ## Create the Logistics API Assembly

+1. Click on the `logistics 1.0.0` API to edit its definition.

 1. Switch to the `Assemble` tab and click the `Create assembly` button.

 1. Add an `activity-log` policy to the assembly pipeline.